judsonlmoore/judsonlmoore.com/_posts/travel/destinations/jordan/2018-08-27-wadi-rum-jordan-destination-guide.markdown

 This camel safari only lasted 20-30 minutes and ended at the Lawrence Memorial Bedouin Camp where I was already waiting for everyone, as I came in a jeep.
 This also meant **I had more time for drinking** the incredible (and incredibly sweet) Bedouin tea!

-{% cloudinary /assets/images/2018/05/wadi-rum-jordan-camel-ride.jpg alt="A tour group takes a camel safari in the Wadi Rum Desert in southern Jordan" description="The camel safari of the Wadi Rum Desert" %}
+{% cloudinary default /assets/images/2018/05/wadi-rum-jordan-camel-ride.jpg alt="A tour group takes a camel safari in the Wadi Rum Desert in southern Jordan" description="The camel safari of the Wadi Rum Desert" %}

 ## Petroglyphs and Inscriptions

 Right, so I mentioned the 12,000-year-old origins of humans in the area.
 Wadi Rum is scattered with **more than 40,000 known petroglyphs and inscriptions** on the rocks.
 The point of our tour where the camel safari began is one such point of interest where these markings are clearly visible.
 Luckily, the markings are very much out of reach without a ladder, which is probably one of the reasons they have lasted for so long.

-{% cloudinary /assets/images/2018/05/wadi-rum-jordan-nomads-petroglyphs-inscriptions.jpg alt="Judson points out the 12,000 year-old Petroglyphs and inscriptions in Wadi Rum." description="Petroglyphs and inscriptions in Wadi Rum date as far back as 10,000 B.C." %}
+{% cloudinary default /assets/images/2018/05/wadi-rum-jordan-nomads-petroglyphs-inscriptions.jpg alt="Judson points out the 12,000 year-old Petroglyphs and inscriptions in Wadi Rum." description="Petroglyphs and inscriptions in Wadi Rum date as far back as 10,000 B.C." %}

 ## No Filter Needed

 I am occasionally guilty of applying some filter or editing touches to photos.
 But I wanted to highlight that the next landscape photo is totally untouched. **This is just how the place looks.** And this was taken with an iPhone, not a professional camera, which means the color depth of the photo is not nearly as rich as the real-life view of Wadi Rum.
 This place is just truly spectacular, and at every turn, you better be prepared to lose your breath!

-{% cloudinary /assets/images/2018/05/wadi-rum-jordan-daytime-landscape.jpg alt="The Seven Pillars of Wisdom rock formation in Wadi Rum, Jordan" description="The Seven Pillars of Wisdom rock formation in Wadi Rum, Jordan" %}
+{% cloudinary default /assets/images/2018/05/wadi-rum-jordan-daytime-landscape.jpg alt="The Seven Pillars of Wisdom rock formation in Wadi Rum, Jordan" description="The Seven Pillars of Wisdom rock formation in Wadi Rum, Jordan" %}

 I hope you enjoyed this article!
 Have you been to Wadi Rum before?
 What did I miss?
 What questions do you have? **Please contribute your thoughts below in the comments.** Safe travels!